Lewis N. Johnson

 The Lewis Johnson family leaves Sweden

-One day in 1867, Mr. and Mrs. Lewis N. Johnson left their home in Skåne, Sweden with their two daughters two and four year of age.
-The journey is described in detail in Memoirs of Mother.
-By sailing ship they crossed the North Sea to England, took a train to Liverpool, and boarded another sailing ship to cross the Atlantic Ocean.
-During the four week long journey on the ocean, both the daughters became sick and died.
+The story tells that they crossed the North Sea to England by sailing ship, took a train to Liverpool, and boarded another sailing ship to cross the Atlantic Ocean.
+During the four week long journey on the ocean, both the children became sick and died.
 Their mother also got sick and died a few days after arrival at New York harbour.

 Lewis Johnson family settles on the prairie

-While living in Swede Grove right after they came to America Lewis looked for land to buy.
+While living in Swede Grove right after the emmigration from Sweden they looked for land to buy.
 In Memoirs of mother Kenneth E. Nelson writes in detail what happend in the continuation:

 "Four men including Martin Dahleen, Swen Lindahl, Lewis Johnson and A. B. Peterson walked sixty miles to Chippewa County, Leenthrop Township, Section 26, where they staked out homesteads.
 Here they spaded up the first sod and built their first homes of sod blocks.
 Then they walked back to Grove City to spend the winter months of the first year of this new enterprize.